 Leeds United is a team I like but they haven’t enjoyed much success in years.

 I love to travel and I love to drive.
 I also like music and I like my coffee.

 What would be your biggest policy ask from President Buhari?

 Where do you see Nigeria in 10 years?

-I think we are on our last legs of misapplication of policies.
+I think we are on the last legs of the misapplication of policies.
 I see a bright future for the country.
 I see 6 to 8% growth in that future and a lot of our people returning from Canada and elsewhere.

 The Lunch Hour was over a cup of Death Wish Coffee compliments of Mr. Abubakar Suleiman.